Hello everyone and welcome back to My Blurred World.

 I am going to be writing this as my eighteen year old self (which is the age I am now) to myself as a fourteen year old.

 If you are confused by the idea and concept of this post at any point do feel free to ask me any questions.

 I hope you enjoy today’s post and let’s begin.

 School is ok at this point right?
 You have a group of friends around you that you enjoy spending time with and that’s great.
-I understand that you’re still dealing with people talking behind your back and saying mean things about you and that’s not going to stop any time soon unfortunately but I need you to be strong ok?
-You’ll get through this even though that little voice in your head says you can’t sometimes but I promise that you’re going to be ok.
+I understand that you’re still dealing with people talking behind your back and saying mean things about you and unfortunately, that’s not going to stop any time soon but I need you to be strong, ok?
+You’ll get through this even though that little voice in your head tells you that you can’t sometimes but I promise that you’re going to be ok.

 You are going to apply for university but that won’t turn out the way you’d planned and you’ll decide that uni isn’t for you and that’s ok because a much better opportunity will come your way.